CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

      "condition": "'general' in topics"
 }
 ```
+**Important:

-Important: On iOS this type of message won't display a notification on your device, should use a notification message for that instead.
+On iOS this type of message won't display a notification on your device, should use a notification message for that instead.
+On Android this type of message is the one we use to customize notifications ui
+**

 For more information: